 When children dress up for World Book Day, how often are they actually dressing up as book characters?
 So many come as film characters, Disney princesses or TV franchises.
 I think something changes when stories arrive completely formed.

-Recently there’s been a massive obsession at Ivy’s school with K-pop Demon Hunters.
+Recently there’s been a massive obsession at my girls' school with K-pop Demon Hunters.
 And what fascinated me was the way the children played it.
 The story seemed to have more rules from her friends.
 If Ivy tried to invent a new storyline, she got:

 “No, that’s not what happens.”